benjystanton/interaction-design-training/accessibility.md

 You can help everyone understand your content better if you use common and simple words.

-If you absolutely have to use these words then explain them using the `<abbr>` element or by add a glossary.
+If you absolutely have to use these words then explain them using the `<abbr>` element or by adding a glossary.

 [Stop your team using technical terms and jargon](http://www.disambiguity.com/stop-your-team-using-technical-terms-and-jargon/)